aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotitemcollection/_index.md

 ```

-Gets the PivotItem Object of the specific name.
+Gets the [PivotItem](../../com.aspose.cells/pivotitem) by the specific name.

 **Parameters:**
 | Parameter | Type | Description |